Poverty in the United Kingdom: Poverty in the UK in the 21st century

-Food Standards Agency (FSA) research suggests some poor people miss meals or do without healthy food due to financial pressure.
-One-third of unemployed people have skipped meals or reduced the quality of their diet due to lack of money.
-8% of respondents to a survey have low or very low food security, implying just under 4,000,000 adults regularly struggle to get enough to eat.
-Other studies showed benefit freezes together with rising food prices are major factors in food insecurity.
-Rachel Loopstra who lectures in nutrition at King’s College London, said: “These robust survey data confirm how serious the scale of the problem of people not having enough money for food to eat is in the UK, and are consistent with reports of increasing food bank usage.
-Anna Taylor of the 'Food Foundation' thinktank, said: "To take so many British people off the breadline the government must drive uptake of the Healthy Start programme for young and low-income mothers, tackle gaps in food provision during school holidays, and review our welfare policies to protect the diets of society’s most vulnerable."
+Food Standards Agency (FSA) research suggested some poor people missed meals or went without healthy food due to financial pressure.
+One-third of unemployed people skipped meals or reduced the quality of their diet due to lack of money.
+8% of respondents to a survey had low or very low food security, suggesting just under 4,000,000 adults regularly struggled to get enough to eat.
+Other studies showed benefit freezes together with rising food prices were major factors in food insecurity.
 Campaigners and MPs have urged the British government to monitor food insecurity.
 Ministers so far refused but the Scottish Government agreed to enact a food insecurity measure.
 Women and young people are more likely to live in food insecure households.

-The Institute for Fiscal Studies says the benefit rate freeze and child tax credit cuts, together with the rollout of Universal Credit, which is less generous due to changes in work allowances, means, "large losses" for low-income households.
-John McDonnell said the IFS analysis showed a "clear threat" to working people’s living standards, while the Liberal Democrats said that the "savage cuts" would make millions of households poorer.
+The Institute for Fiscal Studies said the benefit rate freeze and child tax credit cuts, together with the rollout of Universal Credit, which is less generous due to changes in work allowances, means, "large losses" for low-income households.
+John McDonnell said the IFS analysis showed a "clear threat" to working people's living standards, while the Liberal Democrats said that the "savage cuts" would make millions of households poorer.
 Projected benefit cuts will lead to the poorest working-age households losing between 4% and 10% of their income a year, according to the IFS.
 Fewer than one in ten British people believe all work is fair and decent, and 75% think more should be done to make work fairer.
 Many British people suffer insecure work with zero hours contracts.

-Nearly half of workers are anxious over basic household expenses like food, transport and energy.
+Nearly half of workers in 2017 were anxious over basic household expenses like food, transport and energy.
 One in six workers had left the heating off despite it being cold to save on fuel bills, and similar numbers had pawned possessions in the previous year because they were short of money.
-Rents are rising and housing benefit is not rising to match this.
-Families are forced into increasing poverty, some facing a daily struggle to pay their rent and put food on their table.
+A report in The Guardian in 2017 said that rents were rising and housing benefit was not rising to match this.
+Families were forced into increasing poverty, some facing a daily struggle to pay their rent and buy enough food.
 Some risk homelessness.
 Families with children are most affected and two-thirds of affected families are in work.